 There is no standard tip for private dive guides in the US.
 Trust your gut on whether you should tip them, and if so, how much.

 Maybe.
-As with a private dive guide, an instructor is being paid for their time, therefore, don’t feel pressure to tip.
+We discussed when to tip a private dive guide, and the instructor is similar.
+Don’t feel pressured to tip your scuba instructor, as they are being paid for their time.
 If an instructor goes above and beyond of course tipping is a great way to acknowledge this and express your thanks.
 In addition to a tip though, please, contact the dive center and let them know.

 Join Our Mailing List For New Scuba Divers